 The capital of Denmark is lovely in many ways, but no views are as beautiful as the one you get from the top of the Round Tower – one of the fantastic buildings that King Christian the 4th left Copenhagen.
 Go for the walk at Easter 2018.

 Facts about the Round Tower: The Round Tower is 41.55 metres high and built by King Christian the 4th, finished in 1642.With its location on Købmagergade, it attracts thousands of staring eyes every day.

 The tower is one of Copenhagen’s major attractions which often held shows at the top of the outstanding building.
 The Round Tower goes back many years, and only few Danish kings managed to put so large and long-lasting footprints of their reign as Christian the 4th.
 Both in terms of military and economic decline but also in terms of interest in the construction of innovative buildings.

 His achievements included ‘Tøjhuset’, Holmen’s Church, ‘Nyboder’, ‘Børsen’, Rosenborg Castle and not least the Round Tower; one of today’s most visited tourist attractions in central Copenhagen.

 If you manage the 209 metres long walk along the spiral ramp inside the Round Tower, you come up to the viewing platform which is located 34.8 meters above street level.
 Here, you can take a view of virtually the entire Copenhagen.

 From the top, you can see the old Latin Quarter, Copenhagen Cathedral and many other famous buildings with great history in the city.
 On a beautiful spring day during your Easter holiday, you can get a unique view of the city which homes about a fifth of the Danish population.

-See prices for entry the Round Tower at the bottom
+See entry prices for the Round Tower at the bottom

-Get more ideas for this year's Easter holiday.
+Get more ideas for your Easter holiday.